maikelordaz/Hardhat-Loterry/README.md

 + Chainlink
     - Chainlink VRF V2
     - Chainlink Keepers
++ Hardhat

 ## :abacus: TEST

 The tests are divided to check every contract functionality one by one.
+For the Unit test run any of this:

+    > npx hardhat test
+    > npm run test
+    > yarn hardhat test
+    > yarn test

 For the staging test remember to deploy first, and fund your VRF and Keepers subscription.
-Just run the comands
+For the deploy run any of this comands

+    > yarn hardhat deploy --network rinkeby
     > yarn rinkeby

-Wait for the deploy and verification, and then
+Wait for the deploy and verification, and then run either of this ones
+    > yarn hardhat test --network rinkeby
     > yarn staging

 ## :bookmark_tabs: CONTRIBUTE